 Control Description Virtual Servers The Virtual Servers element is designed for redirecting incoming traffic to a specific IP address in the LAN.
 It displays the total number of rules for redirecting traffic and the number of rules active in this specific LAN.
 Place the mouse pointer over the icon to view the list of all rules for redirecting traffic, remove existing rules, or add new ones.
-92.188.0.1 192.188.0.254 DHCP The DHCP element is a scale where the range of the DHCP server addresses is placed.
+92.188.0.1 192.186.0.254 DHCP The DHCP element is a scale where the range of the DHCP server addresses is placed.
 Dynamic clients receive IP addresses from this range.
 Use the Enable/Disable DHCP Server switch () to enable or disable DHCP server.
 If you want to change the range, enter a value from the keyboard in the editing mode or move the sliders.
 In the editing mode, you can specify the subnet mask.
-USER[You] 00:22:80:08:DF:BA 192.188.0.18 The Dynamic Clients area displays all connected dynamic clients.
+USER[You] 00:22:B0:0B:DF:BA 192.168.0.16 The Dynamic Clients area displays all connected dynamic clients.
 An icon of a client displays the name of a device, its MAC address, and received IP address.
 The list of actions available for each client is displayed when the mouse pointer is over an icon.
 If you want to assign the current IP address to the MAC address of the client, drag and drop its icon to the static clients area.
-USER[You] 00:22:80:08:0F:BA 192.168.0.16 Static Clients The Static Clients area displays all static clients.
+USER[You] 00:22:80:08:DF:BA 192.168.0.16 Static Clients The Static Clients area displays all static clients.
 An icon of a client displays the name of a device, its MAC address, and received IP address.
 The list of actions available for each client is displayed when the mouse pointer is over an icon.
 If you want to break the binding between the MAC address of the client and its current IP address, drag and drop its icon to the dynamic clients area.
 Use the Add client button to add static clients.

-Control Description Wireless The Wireless element displays information on Wi-Fi module operation.
+Control Description Wireless The Wireless element displays information on Wi-Fi module operation in the 2.4GHz band.
+To switch to the editing mode of Wi-Fi module settings in the 5GHz band, click the icon (Band).
 To the left, the name of the access point is displayed.
 You can change it in the editing mode.
-Use the Hide Access Point switch (�) to forbid or allow other users to see your wireless network.
+Use the Hide Access Point switch (1) to forbid or allow other users to see your wireless network.
 Use the Enable/Disable Wireless switch (to enable or disable your wireless network.
 To the right, the standards of devices which can connect to the access point are displayed.
 You can select other standards from the drop-down list.
-Use the Enable/Disable password protection switch ( Wireless (Client Mode) The Wireless (Client Mode) element displays operation of Wi-Fi module in the client mode.
-To the right of the graphical representation of another access point, its name and MAC address are displayed.
-Use the Disable client mode switch () to disable the client mode.
-Wi-Fi Filter The Wi-Fi Filter element displays the number of MAC addresses specified in the MAC filter.
-The element is unavailable when the Wi-Fi module is in the client mode.
+Use the Enable/Disable password protection switch ( Wi-Fi Filter The Wi-Fi Filter element displays the number of MAC addresses specified in the MAC filter.
 Place the mouse pointer over the icon to view the list of MAC addresses, remove existing addresses, or add new ones.
-Use the Enable/Disable Wi-Fi filter switch () to enable or disable the Wi-Fi filter.
+Use the Enable/Disable Wi-Fi filter switch (to enable or disable the Wi-Fi filter.
 Use the drop-down list to the right of the element to quickly change the mode of the filter (allow or forbid access to your wireless network).